LucianDev/LucianDevs-Useful-Scripts/Linux/Docker/Pi-Hole/readme.md

     `sudo nano /etc/resolv.conf`
 4. Locate nameserver 127.0.0.53 (Could be different) replace the ip with `8.8.8.8`
-5. Save file using `control+x then y.` You can now proceed following the usage instructions.
+5. Save file using `control+x then y`.
+You can now proceed following the usage instructions.

 ### Usage